kirpalseehra/random-generator/README.md

 # Random Generator
 ### Description
-I have created a random generator which takes all the postcodes available from Postcodes.io and randomlly selects a postcode.
+I have created a random generator which takes all the postcodes available from postcodes.io and randomlly selects a postcode within a selected range.

 ### Languages used
 * Ruby